jeremytammik/tbc/a/1956_outer_walls.md

 Is that right?

-I wil compare using `FilterCategoryRule` with `ElemenetMulticategoryFilter`.
+I will compare using `FilterCategoryRule` with `ElemenetMulticategoryFilter`.

 **Answer:** Yes, that is absolutely correct.